JHZ5583233/Applied-ML-16/README.md

 ### general
 1. clone this repository.
 2. instal the packages from "conda_requirements.txt"
+3. download the model from the release page and place it in the root folder of the repository

 ### Train and validate

 ### API
+1. run "uvicorn FastAPI:app --reload"

 ### Streamlit
 1. run "streamlit run streamlit_main.py" when in the main folder of repository.